sony/esstra/samples/hello2/README.md

 * done.
 ```

-To display the metadata content of the binary `hello2`, type:
+By displaying the metadata content of the binary `hello2`:

 ```sh
 $ esstra.py show hello2
 ```

-Then, you will get the result as follows:
+You will get the following result:

 ```yaml
 #